These spicy Vegan Black Bean Jicama Tacos with Chipotle Cream are a fun and healthy way to eat tacos. Jicama taco shells add a crunchy texture.

-Slice off the tough skin that covers the jicama.
+Slice off the tough outer skin that covers the jicama until you get to the white flesh.
 It is easier to slice once you peel away the tough skin.

 I have made the beans both ways, but I prefer to pulse them in the food processor because it is a lot faster.

-Squirt some lemon juice on the jicama to prevent browning.
+Step 5: Squirt some lemon juice on the thin slices of jicama to prevent browning.

-Layer black bean mixture on the jicama tortillas.
-Top with salsa, cilantro, and chipotle cream.
+Step 6: Layer black bean mixture on the jicama tortilla shells.
+Top with salsa, cilantro, and chipotle cream or your favorite toppings.

 The black bean mixture will last up to 5 days.
-The jicama taco shells will last about 4-5 days, but I recommend slicing them as you need them.
+This fresh jicama tortillas recipe will last about 4-5 days, but I recommend slicing them as you need them.

 Jicama tastes like a cross between an apple and a potato.
 It is crispy and juicy like a pear.
 They add a crunchy element to the tacos.